A Castle, but Not…

 The legacy of the Carbonari and Pellico can still be found in the vicinity of the fortress.
 Near the entrance gate is a stone monument dedicated to the Carbonari prisoners and a street bearing Pellico’s name runs around part of the hill that Špilberk stands on.

-After seven centuries of changing functions and forms, the current structure bears little to no resemblance to the true castle is began life as, so to call the current form a castle is a misnomer.
-It is a fortress more than anything else.
+After seven centuries of changing functions and forms, the current structure bears little to no resemblance to the true castle it began life as.
+It is a fortress and should be referred to as one.

-Since 1960, it has been the seat of the Brno City Museum and hosts a collection of permanent exhibitions directly linked to the fortress and its history as well as a regular rotation of temporary exhibitions.
+Since 1960, it has been the seat of the Brno City Museum and hosts a collection of permanent exhibitions directly linked to the fortress and its history as well as a regular rotation of temporary exhibitions and art installations.

 The hill the fortress stands on is a well landscaped park that offers good views of the city’s cathedral and older sections of the city.
 It’s an enjoyable place to spend some time on a pleasant day and is one more example of how Brno balances urban development with green spaces.

-For a fuller description of Špilberk, its history and transformations throughout that history, please follow this link:
+For a fuller description of Špilberk, its history and transformations throughout that history, you can visit the official fortress website.